-Bits: 15 5

-Figure 9-33c—Control Information subfield format in AAR Control subfield

-The Assisting AP Link ID Bitmap subfield in the AAR Control subfield indicates the link(s) associated with the link identifier(s) of the assisting AP(s) affiliated with an AP MLD.
+(#11587)The Link ID Bitmap subfield in the (#11587)LI Control subfield of subtype AAR(#11587) indicates the link(s) associated with the link identifier(s) of the assisting AP(s) affiliated with an AP MLD.
 A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is requested to assist with the recovery of medium synchronization.
 A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is not requested to assist with the recovery of medium synchronization (see 35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).

-The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the AAR Control field is addressed, is set to 0.
+The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the (#11587)LI Control field (#11587)of subtype AAR is addressed, is set to 0.

+9.2.4.7.10.3(#11587) WR subtype

+(#11587)When transmitted by a STA affiliated with an AP MLD to a STA affiliated with a non-AP MLD, the LI Control subfield of subtype WR indicates the link identifiers(s) of the STA(s) affiliated with the non-AP MLD which are recommended to wake up and retrieve the BU(s) that are currently buffered at the AP MLD.
+A value of 1 in bit position i of the Link ID Bitmap indicates that the AP MLD has BU(s) that are recommended to be retrieved by the STA affiliated with the non-AP MLD operating on the link with link ID equal to i.

+(#11587)An LI Control subfield of subtype WR shall not be transmitted by a non-AP MLD.

 Common Info field of the Basic Multi-Link element